adkrz/lenovo-yoga-11e-6th/kubuntu.md

 Below I collected some advices for installing Kubuntu on Lenovo Yoga 11E 6th gen.
-The advices are for Kubuntu in version 23.10 and 22.04 LTS, but one may find them useful for other Linux installation as well.
+The advices are for Kubuntu in version 23.10 and 22.04 LTS, but one may find them useful for other Linux installation as well, like Linux Mint.

+# During installation
+Make sure, that you create a swap partition, at least 4GB.
+This will help with small amount of RAM + enable hibernation.

 # Touchscreen cursor
 To get the same mouse cursor behavior as in Windows (on screen touch, the cursor disappears, appears again after touchpad use):
 - install packages `unclutter-xfixes` and `unclutter-startup`. unclutter-xfixes must be in version 1.6 or newer.
 If you are using Kubuntu 22.04 LTS, there is an older version of package.
 You can manually visit `packages.ubuntu.com` and download newer one from there (from newest release), then install with `sudo dpkg -i filename.deb`.
 - open file `/etc/default/unclutter`.
 Locate line starting with EXTRA_OPTS and change the options in quotes to `"--hide-on-touch"`
 - relogin
+- or:
+In Cinnamon, it works OOTB, as well as in KDE in Wayland mode

 # Touchscreen in Firefox
 Firefox does support the touchscreen events, but for some unknown reason they are disabled (unlike in Chrome).
 To enable them, one must set environment variable `MOZ_USE_XINPUT2=1`.